saeedrezaghazanfari/django-chat-app/README.md

 # Django Chat App

-if you need to a chat application in your django project, you can use from this package. this package powered by channels and vuejs technologies.
+a Free chat application in your website :) if you need a chat application in your django project, you can use from this package.

 ### Prerequisites
-your project must use asgi engine. you can use from channels package.
+your project must use ASGI engine. you can use from `channels` and `daphne`.

+### Some Properties
+1. supporter panel
+2. play game in client side
+3. report the user
+4. write ready messages in supporter panel
+5. customize chat setting like: edit & delete messages and show deleted message
+6. emoji bar
+7. reply message
+8. rtl and ltr template
+9. show status like online or offline
+10. double check for send and seen message

 ### Quick start